 Very few individuals speak up for homosexuality, although there is an international Muslim gay rights group, they are widely detested within Muslim countries, and opposed and campaigned against by Muslim groups in Western countries.

-The OCRT also repeat statements from Western Islamic groups citing their opinions on homosexuality, and universally Muslims state that they consider homosexuality to be wrong.
+The OCRT also repeat statements from Western Islamic groups citing their negative opinions on homosexuality.

 “Dr. Muzammil Siddiqi of the ISNA [Islamic Society of North America] said: "Homosexuality is a moral disorder.
 It is a moral disease, a sin and corruption...
 No person is born homosexual, just like no one is born a thief, a liar or murderer.
 People acquire these evil habits due to a lack of proper guidance and education."”